0monochromic0/design_board/README.md

 # design_board

-location for simple designs ( graphic )
+ . location for simple designs ( graphic ) by @...

+ . this location is currently under development .